A Bit About Acupuncture, Massage, and Acupuncture Point Injection Therapy

 There is also information in our FAQs section

-Ongoing there is a birthday special for $58 for one 60 minute massage during your birthday month.
+Don’t forget to take advantage of the birthday special for $58* for one 60 minute massage during your birthday month.

 *please note prices do not include gratuity